jiantaoyuNWAFU/MultiDMPcaller/README.md

 ## Introduction
-MultiDMPcaller is a tool for analyzing differentially methylated regions (DMRs) between two groups of samples (e.g., mutant vs wild-type).
-It supports the analysis of three methylation types (CpG, CHH, and CHG) and outputs significantly differential DMR regions along with statistical information.
+   MultiDMPcaller is a comprehensive tool designed for analyzing both **Differentially Methylated Positions (DMPs)** and **Differentially Methylated Regions (DMRs)** between two groups of samples (e.g., mutant vs. wild-type).
+It systematically supports the analysis of three cytosine methylation contexts (CpG, CHH, and CHG) and outputs significantly differential sites and regions along with detailed statistical metrics.

 ## Environment Setup
 ```bash